mpsica/CD28_Orientations/README.md

     -  Number of CA atoms
     -  Number of frames

-**Third**, the Rscript (*analysis.R*) do the analysis with the coordinates of the CA-atoms.
-The Rscripts is autoexplanatory.
-Briefly, after proper rearrangement of the input information, the script compute the coords of two vectors:
+**Third**, the Rscript (*analysis.R*) computes the orientation of CD28 or CTLA4 with respect to CD80.
+Open the  script (in RStudio, for example) and follow the instructions.
+Briefly, after proper rearrangement of the input information, the script compute two vectors:

 - Vector 1: between CAs of residues 102 and 89 of CD28 or CTLA4
 - Vector 2: between CAs of residues 102 and 18 of CD28 or CTLA4

+This atoms are already selected in the script.
+Edit to analyse other vectors.

-As, shown in the following image, we selected these residues (yellow spheres) because they are conserved positions in CD28 or CTLA4 (in blue ribbon; CD80 in red ribbon) and form a triangle (yellow plane) representative of the orientation of the protein with repect to CD80.
-The orientation of CD28 or CTLA4 with respect to CD80 (whose rotation and translation was fixed with ''gmx trjconv'') is monitored by the normal vector (yellow arrow, the cross product in the *analysis.R*) of the plane formed by Vector 1 and Vector 2.
+As, shown in the following image, we selected these residues (yellow spheres) because they are conserved positions in CD28 or CTLA4 (in blue ribbon; CD80 in red ribbon) and form a triangle (yellow plane) representative of the orientation of the proteins with repect to CD80 in the complex.
+This orientation with respect to CD80 (whose rotation and translation was fixed with ''*gmx trjconv*'') is monitored by the normal vector (yellow arrow, the cross product in the *analysis.R*) of the plane formed by Vector 1 and Vector 2.
 The tip of this vector is plotted in a 3D plot.

 The Rscript has to be run in an IDE like RStudio since the plot is produced with the library ''rgl''